agusgenuine/Subtitle-Manager-Uploader/README.md

 <p><b>Username:</b> "admin"</p>
 <p><b>password:</b> "admin123"</p>

+## Note
+1. Do not delete index.php from <b>'sub'</b> folder.
+Deleting would risk exposing your .srt files.
+2. Any future updates will be posted here.
+So check regularly.
+3. Do not try to change code if you don't have knowledge to do it.
+4. Only .srt files could be uploaded.
+5. Maximum upload size is 2MB.
+If you want to increase limits, change it in <b>"subtitles_loader.php"</b>

 ## Installation
 1. Download the zip file.
 2. Upload it in your server root and extract it.